-GUIDANCE AND COUNSELING
+GUIDANCE AND COUNSELING (reworded for 2 counselors)

 The goal of the guidance and counseling program at Cook Middle School is to help you to realize your full potential as a unique, special individual and as a student.
-Your school counselor is a person who has special training to help you to develop personally, academically, and socially.
-She can work with students individually, in groups or in classroom guidance activities or special programs.
-Who does the school counselor work with?
+Your school counselors are people who have special training to help you to develop personally, academically, and socially.
+They can work with students individually, in groups or in classroom guidance activities or special programs.
+Who do the school counselors work with?